 xv.
 Not publish any material by any medium relating to OSA, its staff, students, facilities or any other person or body OSA has a relationship with without OSA’s written permission

-xvii.
+xix.
 Not smoke in any building or in any grounds of the campus

-xviii.
+xx.
 Take particular care with road safety, including but not limited to always walking on the pavement and not the road and crossing the road at official crossings.
 OSA is not responsible for any road injury caused to the Student

-xix.
+xxi.
 Vacate the accommodation on his final day at 9am, or additional charges may be incurred.
 Luggage may be left, at the Student’s risk, in an area designated by OSA

 i.
 Graduation is at the discretion of OSA.
 In order to graduate from the Summer School, the Student must:

-a.
-Attend all compulsory sessions for the full duration of the Summer School, including but not limited to classes and Masterclasses (except those for which the student is ill where the illness is certificated by OSA at their entire discretion), and have participated positively and appropriately
+a. attend all compulsory sessions for the full duration of the Summer School, including but not limited to classes and Masterclasses (except those for which the student is ill where the illness is certificated by OSA at their entire discretion), and have participated positively and appropriately;

-b.
-Complete to an appropriate level and hand in all work required by the Student’s tutor
+b. complete to an appropriate level and hand in all work required by the Student’s tutor;

-c.
-Not plagiarise any work
+c. not plagiarise any work;

-d.
-Not have had the Contract terminated by OSA
+d. not have had the Contract terminated by OSA

 i.
 All notices shall be in English and in legible writing and be deemed duly given if signed by, or on behalf of, a duly authorised officer of the party giving the notice